UpendoVentures/CloudFlarePurgeCache/README.md

 # CloudFlare Purge Cache Module for DNN
 This open-source module allows you to authorize end-users to be able to clear the cache on CloudFlare with a single click.

+To learn more about DNN, please refer to [the Official DNN Community website](https://dnncommunity.org).

 ## Features
 * Empowers site administrators to purge the cache in CloudFlare to aid with user experience and/or troubleshoot cache-related issues.
 * Automatically creates an Admin-level page and adds the module to it upon installation.